 Located in one of the most scenic settings imaginable, Kotor in Montenegro lies nestled in a breathtaking bay with impressive mountains rising all around it.
 The Gulf of Kotor is found along the country’s northern coastline, not all that far away from Dubrovnik in neighboring Croatia.
 The spectacular natural fjord is just part of what makes Kotor so alluring.

 Besides the dramatic scenery, the city itself is just as attractive.
 The Old Town’s walls enclose elegant Venetian palaces, centuries-old churches, and cafe-lined cobbled piazzas.
-Its maze of winding streets is mesmerizing to explore.
-Tiny restaurants, unique boutiques, and quaint bed and breakfasts lie alongside ancient historical sights and interesting museums.
+One of the most fun things to do in Kotor is getting lost in its maze of winding streets.

 12. Gurdic Gate